Skip to content

 Parenting Styles

 There are a variety of parenting styles and some may have a negative influence on a teen’s social development.
-Parenting is never easy, and sometimes parents may not make the best choices when it comes to handling their child’s behavior.
+Parenting can be difficult, and some styles may hinder a child’s social development.
 For example, caregivers who utilize an authoritarian parenting style may unintentionally influence their teen’s self-esteem in negative ways, as their child is unable to live up to their expectations or demands.
 Frequent criticism can make a child shrink their presence around people.
 Conversely, helicopter parents often experience severe parental anxiety themselves regarding their child’s well-being, which can in turn impact how their teen views and interacts with others.

 Genetics